mor-1/evaluation-guide/content/evaluation-guide/use-cases.md

 These are the key features that enable you to build innovation apps in Mendix:

-{{% todo %}}[**Cross-reference each key feature**]{{% /todo %}}

-* **The Web Modeler** enables business users to build prototypes that development teams can continue to enhance via the Desktop Modeler
+* [The Mendix Web Modeler](../app-lifecycle/app-development#web-modeler) enables business users to build prototypes that development teams can continue to enhance via the Desktop Modeler
-* **Out-of-the-box [connectors](../app-lifecycle/app-store-reuse#connectors)** simplify integrating with third-party databases or applications, handling complex XML messages, and utilize IoT and cognitive services, which enables developers to leverage emerging technologies and legacy systems with minimal dependencies on IT
+* [Out-of-the-box connectors](../app-lifecycle/app-store-reuse#connectors) simplify integrating with third-party databases or applications, handling complex XML messages, and utilize IoT and cognitive services, which enables developers to leverage emerging technologies and legacy systems with minimal dependencies on IT
-* **Requirement management**, the easy-to-use [Developer Portal](../app-lifecycle/requirements-management#1-how-is-requirements-management-positioned-in-mendix) allows business users to create and track their own user stories, enables the development teams to adopt a Scrum-based development approach and shortens the feedback loop between development teams and the business
+* [Requirement management](../app-lifecycle/requirements-management) via easy-to-use [Developer Portal](../app-lifecycle/requirements-management#1-how-is-requirements-management-positioned-in-mendix) allows business users to create and track their own user stories, enables the development teams to adopt a Scrum-based development approach and shortens the feedback loop between development teams and the business

 Some great examples of innovation apps built with Mendix are AntTail’s [medicine tracking app](https://www.mendix.com/blog/anttail-ensures-quality-medicines-iot/), Solomon Group’s [RFID wristband event access app](https://www.mendix.com/blog/solomon-group-iot-solution/), KLM’s [IoT equipment tracking app](https://www.mendix.com/blog/comes-building-iot-apps-klm-says-just/), and Heijman’s [IoT-based smart building management app](https://www.mendix.com/our-customers/heijmans/).